Model Extraction Attacks on Graph Neural Networks: Taxonomy and Realization: Attack Realisation

 \subsection{Attack-5}

-This attack considers the case where the attacker has access to a shadow graph $G'$ and also the attributes of the attacker nodes $X_{\mathcal{A}}$ in the target graph.
+This attack considers the case where the attacker has access to a shadow graph $G'$ and also the attributes of the attack nodes $X_{\mathcal{A}}$ in the target graph.
 The adversarial knowledge is from both Attack-1 and Attack-3.
-Similar as Attack-4, the attacker can combine them to utilize the background knowledge of $X_{\mathcal{A}}$ and $G'$ in this attack.
+Similar as Attack-4, the attacker can combine them to utilise the background knowledge of $X_{\mathcal{A}}$ and $G'$ in this attack.

-To implement the attack, a graph generation method is used to construct a structural graph for the attacker nodes based on their attributes as Attack-1.
+To implement the attack, a graph generation method is used to construct a structural graph for the attack nodes based on their attributes as Attack-1.
 The graph structure and the corresponding nodes with attributes and query responses consist of the first attack graph.
 The attacker again uses the shadow graph as the second attack graph.
-Due to the same reason as Attack-3, he will not synthesise connections between two attack graphs.
-Then, two attack graphs are associated to build the combined attack graph for training of the extracted model.
+Due to the same reason as Attack-3, the attacker will not synthesise connections between two attack graphs.
+Then, two attack graphs are associated to build the combined attack graph for the training of the extracted model.